sajjadGG/book-python/README.rst

 #######################################

-.. tip:: This book is free and open source!
-The most up-to-date version is always at http://python.astrotech.io
+.. tip:: This book is free and open source at http://python.astrotech.io

 .. figure:: _img/AstroMatt.jpg
     :align: left